No Sweat First Bet Up to $400!

 ➡️ Election Date

 As we near election season, many betting sites will offer more political betting markets, including when the election will take place.
-Sports Interaction currently offers odds on when the official election campaign period will begin, but for the actual election date, we’re SOL.
-Soon, bettors will be able to wager whether the election will stick to the schedule and remain on October 20, 2025 as the third Monday of October or if the election will be called early—or evened delayed!
+Sports Interaction has a range of odds, but for the actual election date, we’re SOL.
+Soon, bettors will be able to wager whether the election will stick to the schedule and remain on October 20, 2025, as the third Monday of October or if the election will be called early—or even delayed!

 ➡️ Official Opposition